staktrace/cafebabe/README.md

 At this point, `cafebabe` will do some kinds of validation/checking at parse time, but not everything described in Chapter 4 of the JVM spec.
 It doesn't even do all the things described in section 4.8 ("Format checking"), although a reasonable goal for this project is to implement that part fully.

-Why is the project called cafebabe?
+Why is the project called `cafebabe`?
 Because the first 4 bytes in any valid class file are a magic identifier with the value 0xCAFEBABE.